Tag: warriors

 Hartford All-Timer, Basilio Ortiz, ECSU Warrior Turned Professional

-Basilio “Bo” Ortiz was a sensational outfielder who had power, speed, arm strength and defensive ability.
-He grew up on Charter Oak Terrace in Hartford, Connecticut, and attended Bulkeley High School.
-In his junior year, Ortiz led the Maroons in batting (.467), RBI (17), home runs (3) and stolen bases (8).
-He had similar numbers in his senior year as captain of the team and became the first Bulkeley baseball player to achieve All-State honors.
-By the end high school, his coach, Pete Kokinis called Ortiz, “One of the best to ever wear a Bulkeley baseball uniform.”
+Basilio “Bo” Ortiz was a sensational outfielder with power, speed, arm strength and defensive ability.
+Ortiz grew up on Charter Oak Terrace in Hartford, Connecticut, and attended Bulkeley High School.
+In his junior year, he led the Maroons in batting (.467), RBI (17), home runs (3) and stolen bases (8).
+He had similar numbers in his senior year as captain of the team and became the first Bulkeley player to achieve All-State honors.
+By the end high school, his coach, Pete Kokinis called him, “One of the best to ever wear a Bulkeley baseball uniform.”

 Basilio Oritz, Bulkeley High School, 1988.